CapSap/demo-DnD/README.md

-MVP document

-This document is a stripped down MVP version of this project
+This document is a stripped down MVP version

 # Demo-DnD

-An app to coordinate stock requests between retail stores

 ## Project Description

+An app to coordinate stock requests between retail stores.
+Discuss and dispatch (DnD) is a play on click and collect (CnC)

+## Tech

-This is a NextJS application aimed at
+This application uses NextJS and MongoDB.

 ### Challenges